-CLAS 254: Ancient Greek Myth and Religion, Spring 2013 Orientation Program
+Recommended Courses: CLAS 254: Ancient Greek Myth and Religion, Spring 2017 Orientation Program

 Study and travel will focus on the history and culture of Greece from the Classical Period to the Byzantine Era.
 Based in Athens and the island of Lesbos, the program will include extensive excursions to archaeological sites important for understanding the ancient Mediterranean world (including travel into western Turkey).

-Fulfills the 8-credit international studies general education requirement and at least two courses for the Classics Minor and one for the Religious Studies Major or Minor.
+Fulfills the 8-credit international studies general education requirement and CLAS courses can be applied towards the Classics major and minor.

 4 courses per semester/16 credits